Call for an Initial Consultation (908) 561-5577

 New Jersey Employment Arbitration Lawyers

-If you have been wronged by your employer, you most likely want to get the conflict resolved as quickly as possible.
-You may avoid taking legal action for fear of a lengthy and expensive trial.
-Our New Jersey employment lawyers want you to know the vast majority of our cases settle before the case reaches a courtroom.
+If your employer has wronged you, you likely want to resolve the conflict quickly.
+You may avoid legal action for fear of a lengthy and expensive trial.
+Our New Jersey employment lawyers want you to know that most of our cases settle before the case reaches a courtroom.
 With the assistance of Alternative Dispute Resolution (ADR) methods such as arbitration and mediation, we can achieve favorable results for you without the headaches of litigation.

-At Aiello Harris Abate, Law Group PC, we use our years of experience and legal savvy to formulate efficient resolutions to your employment law matter.
-Our lawyers are not afraid to think outside of the box to design creative legal solutions.
+At Aiello Harris Abate, Law Group PC, we use our experience and legal savvy to formulate efficient resolutions to your employment law matter.
+Our lawyers are not afraid to think outside the box to design creative legal solutions.

 Learn more about Alternative Dispute Resolution